 Dr. Eldin A. Leighton first became associated with IWDBA when he attended the 2001 Conference in San Antonio, Texas.
 In 2005, Dr. Leighton was appointed to the IWDBA Board of Directors, then was subsequently elected President of the Board.
 He served as President of the Board for four years, and continues to serve the IWDBA as a Director.
 Dr. Leighton’s experience in the dog breeding world was acquired first as the Research Geneticist working with the U.S. Army Bio-Sensor Research Division from 1973-1976, then with The Seeing Eye.
 For The Seeing Eye, Dr. Leighton, Dr. Leighton worked as a consultant from 1977 through 1994, when he became a full-time employee responsible for managing The Seeing Eye’s canine breeding program responsible for producing about 500 puppies per year.
 In 2016, Dr. Leighton retired from The Seeing Eye, and now provides consulting services to working dog breeding programs around the world through his private company, Canine Genetic Services, LLC.
 Dr. Leighton, along with major volunteer assistance from Ms. Jane Russenberger, is one of the major creators of the International Working Dog Registry.

-Patrick MacIsaac is a member of the Royal Canadian Mounted Police (RCMP) and was a member of the RCMP Police Dog Service from 1987 to 2013.
-He was an operational dog handler for 14 years. and joined the Police Dog Service Training Centre (PDSTC) in 2001, where he was a member of its staff until 2013.
-While at the PDSTC he worked in several different profiles e.g. trainer, acquisition of dogs to meet training requirements, management of the Breeding and Potential Police Service Dog Imprinting Programs and National Program Manager.
-He has traveled to the United States of America, Sweden, Germany, United Kingdom, Australia, South Africa, Belgium, Austria, Czech Republic and the Netherlands to audit the training, breeding and program management of their respective canine programs.
-Patrick served as an invited international adviser to the Scientific Working Group on Dog and Orthogonal Detector Guidelines in the United States from 2006-2011.
-Funded by several US government agencies, this group’s objective was to develop consensus based best practices on the many facets of detection dogs.
-These best practices can be used as a reference while reviewing canine programs.
-Patrick has been a member of the International Working Dog Breeding Association since 2003 and has presented at several of its conferences.
-He has served on the Board of Directors since 2005 and is the Immediate Past President.
+Patrick MacIsaac is a retired member of the Royal Canadian Mounted Police (RCMP) and served in the Police Dog Service from 1987 to 2013.
+He was an operational dog handler for 14 years, then joined the Police Dog Service Training Centre (PDSTC) in 2001 as a member of its staff until 2013.
+While at the PDSTC he worked in several different profiles e.g., trainer, acquisition of dogs to meet training requirements, management of the Breeding and Potential Police Service Dog Imprinting Programs and National Program Manager.
+He has audited training, breeding and program management of canine programs in the United States of America, Sweden, Germany, United Kingdom, Australia, South Africa, Belgium, Austria, Czech Republic and the Netherlands.
+Patrick served as an invited international adviser to the Scientific Working Group on Dog and Orthogonal Detector Guidelines (SWGDOG) in the United States from 2006-2011.
+Funded by several US government agencies, this group’s objective was to develop consensus based best practices, for use within the USA, for the many facets of detection dogs.
+Patrick has been a member of the International Working Dog Breeding Association since 2003 and has served on the Board since 2005.

 Dr. Mann is the Director of the Office of Defense Engagement for Colorado State University and the Technical Director of Mantel Technologies in Fort Collins, Colorado.
 Dr. Mann received a BS in Biology from Georgia College in 1986 and graduated from the University of Georgia College of Veterinary Medicine in 1990.
 After one year in private practice, Dr. Mann returned to the University of Georgia and completed a MS in Veterinary Parasitology.
 He joined the US Army Veterinary Corps in 1993 and retired at the rank of Colonel in 2013.
 During his military career, Dr. Mann was the Director of the LTC Daniel E. Holland Military Working Dog Hospital and served in specialized training and leadership positions focused on canine medical care in Department of Defense, NATO and allied programs.
 Dr. Mann is a member of the Order of Military Medical Merit, a recipient of the Army Surgeon General's "A" Proficiency Designator and earned a Master of Strategic Studies from the US Army War College.
 He has a MS in Radiation Health Physics and is board-certified by the American College of Veterinary Radiology.
 Dr. Mann has a passion for all working dogs and the people they serve.
 His veterinary research interests include advanced imaging methods, medical procedures and surgical techniques that benefit animals and may lead to translational benefits for human patients.